Nagpal45/mini_crm/README.md

    ```

 ## Usage
-Once both the frontend and backend are running, you can access the Xeno CRM system through your browser at http://localhost:3000/
+Once both the frontend and backend are running, you can access the CRM system through your browser at http://localhost:3000/